Advice for Incoming Midshipmen

 Somehow, and to this day, I can’t really remember (repressed memories) how I made it to the academic year.

-And now, fast forward to today as I – the kid whose reason for coming to the Academy was to play basketball and was moments away from leaving during plebe summer – writes to you as a graduate, absolutely loving my time as a Cryptologic Warfare Officer.
+And now, fast forward to today as I – the kid whose reason for coming to the Academy was to play basketball and was moments away from leaving during plebe summer – writes to you as a graduate who loved his experience at the Naval Academy and as a Naval Officer.

 I hope my experience will reassure everyone that your reason for coming is your reason and that your success at the Academy is dependent on your desire to learn and grow as a person and as a leader.

-You might not realize it yet, but you have just made the best decision of your life in deciding to attend the Naval Academy… now embrace it!
+You might not realize it yet, but you have just made the best decision of your life in deciding to attend the Naval Academy.

-Also, throughout my time at the Academy, I discovered and want to share the five main tenets that allowed me to truly own my experience to the best of my ability.
+Throughout my time at the Academy, I discovered and want to share the five main tenets that allowed me to truly embrace my experience to the best of my ability.

 Five Main Tenets of Owning Your Experience